Postpartum Essentials: What You Really Need for Mom and Baby - Baby Chick

 A U-shaped nursing pillow featuring a grey cover with white and green circular patterns—essential for postpartum recovery.
 The pillow includes a white adjustable strap with a buckle and an attached small pouch holding a white bottle with a blue cap.

-13. Burp cloths
+13. Burp Cloths

 The image features a set of ten white towels, essential for postpartum recovery.
 They are neatly arranged in two rows, with five towels in each row.
 Each towel appears to be of the same size and material.
 The towels have a simple, plain design without any visible patterns or branding.